Lines in the plane with the $L_1$ metric: Counting degrees---there are many lines

 \begin{proof}[Proof of Theorem~\ref{main}.]
-First, suppose that $X$ has vertices $a$ such that first, second, and fourth quadrant of $a$ are empty.
+First, suppose that $X$ has more than one vertex whose first, second, and fourth quadrant are empty.
 Pick any two such vertices, say $a$ and $b$.
-They are a horizontal or vertical pair, and the line $\la a,b\ra$ contains all of $X$.
-So we may suppose that there is only one such point, call it $a$.
-If there are any points on the half-line $\{x(a)\}\times (y(a),\infty)$ or on the half-line $(x(a),\infty)\times \{y(a)\}$, then again any of these points together with $a$ defines a lines that contains all of $X$.
+They are a horizontal or vertical pair, and the line $\ol{ a b}$ contains all of $X$.
+So we may suppose that there is at most one such point, call it $a$.
+If there are any points on the half-line $\{x(a)\}\times (y(a),\infty)$ or on the half-line $(x(a),\infty)\times \{y(a)\}$, then again any of these points together with $a$ defines a line that contains all of $X$.
 So all points of $X$ belong to the third quadrant of $a$ and its boundary.
-If there is another point $c$ for which second, third, and fourth quadrant is empty, then by similar reasoning, all of $X$ belongs to the first quadrant of $c$ and its boundary.
-But then $\la a,c\ra=X$, a contradiction.
+If there is a point $c\in X$ for which second, third, and fourth quadrant is empty, then by similar reasoning, all of $X$ belongs to the first quadrant of $c$ and its boundary.
+But then $\ol{ a c}=X$, a contradiction.
 So the existence of $a$ prevents the existence of $c$.
-If there is such $a$, we may create a set $X'$ by reflecting $X$ across the $x$-axis and subsequently across the $y$-axis.
+If there is such $a$, we may create a set $X'$ by reflecting $X$ in the origin.
 The resulting $X'$ has equal number of lines as $X$, but it has no points with first, second, and fourth quadrant empty.
-The reasoning in the next paragraphs would then be applied to this $X'$.
+The reasoning in the following paragraphs would then be applied to this $X'$.
 So we may without loss of generality assume that such $a$ does not exist.

 Let us consider the directed graph $G$ on the vertex set $X$, where the edges are the red and blue arrows.
 This graph might have some isolated vertices.
 In Section~\ref{sec:isolated}, we defined a mapping $f$ that assigns a pair $(s_a,\mbox{red})$ or $(s_a,\mbox{blue})$ to each isolated $a$, where $s_a$ is a point located close to $a$ and the second entry denotes the color of the two arrows ending in $s_a$ that are assigned to this $a$.
 We have also shown that this mapping is injective.